Cwantic/Documentation/Explorer/Study.md

 ![Image](../Images/Study1A.jpg)
 ### 3.1 File

-This create a brick that let you import a file of any extension.
+This create a brick that lets you import a file of any extension.

 ![Image](../Images/Study3.jpg)

-This is usefull only for Python script that need a file as input (Ex : Excel file or Text file).
+This is useful only for Python scripts that need a file as input (Ex : Excel file or Text file).

 Click on the button to open a search file dialog.